 Pregnant?
 Enroll in Welcome Baby!

-If you are pregnant and plan to deliver at California Hospital, call MCHA at 213-342-3127 to enroll in the free Welcome Baby program.
+If you are pregnant and plan to deliver at California Hospital in downtown L.A., call MCHA at 213-342-3127 to enroll in the free Welcome Baby program.
 Delivering elsewhere?
 Welcome Baby is offered at these 14 hospitals in L.A.
 County.

 - Bed Bug Guide: This comprehensive guide from the Tuck Sleep Foundation describes the problem and includes sections on Bed Bug Prevention and How to Get Rid of Bed Bugs, plus links to more online resources.

 - Fact Sheets on Bed Bugs and Cockroaches: These handouts (in English and Spanish) are produced by the Safer Pest Control Project, which seeks to reduce the health risks and environmental impacts of pesticides.